jacobwilliams/json-fortran/README.md

 [top](#json-fortran)

-Reading JSON from a file
+Exapmle Usage
 ---------------
+In this section the basic functionality of the JSON-Fortran library is illustrated.

+### Reading JSON from a file

 Reading a JSON file and getting data from it is fairly straightforward using the `json_file` class.
 Here is an example.
 See unit tests 1 and 3-6